razluta/UnityLightsAuditTool/README.md

 The tool has been verified on the following versions of Unity:
 - 2021.3 (LTS)

+For more version support, please see the [currently open issues here](https://github.com/razluta/UnityLightsAuditTool/issues).

 *  *  *  *  *

 The tool is a utility for Unity game developers that helps analyze, sort and display data about all the lights in the scene(s).